tszalay/poreseq/README.md

 * scoring known sequence variants on a given dataset
 * straightforward subdivision of processing for cluster/parallel tasks

+## Update

+As Jared Simpson explains in [this post](http://simpsonlab.github.io/2016/02/25/deprecating-nanocorrect/), there are many new tools available for assembling ONT data without having to do a cumbersome error-correction step using PoreSeq or nanocorrect.
+Users are encouraged to first assemble with those tools, followed with a post-assembly error correction/variant calling/etc using tools such as this one or [nanopolish](https://github.com/jts/nanopolish).

 ## Install
 The recommended way to install poreseq is from the source using git and pip: